Samuel Andreyev: Life and career

 Andreyev was born and raised in Kincardine, Ontario, moving with his family to Toronto in 1988.
 There he enrolled in The Royal Conservatory of Music, studying cello and oboe, as well as composition.
 Additionally, he experimented on his own, fascinated by rare instruments and the possibilities offered by recording technology.
 While living in Toronto, he recorded 8 albums of songs, ran a small publishing house devoted to experimental poetry, performed with a troupe of local musicians, and completed his first acknowledged composition, Le malheur adoucit les pierres for wind trio.

 He settled in Paris in 2003 to study composition, initially with Allain Gaussin, then with Frédéric Durieux at the Paris Conservatoire.
 Shortly after graduating, he was named a member of the Académie de France à Madrid and offered a 1-year artistic residency at the Casa de Velázquez.
 Upon returning to France in 2013, he took up teaching positions, initially at the Conservatoire de Cambrai, and later at the Strasbourg Center of the University of Syracuse, and the Hochschule für Musik Freiburg.

 In the mid-2010s his work began to receive much wider attention, receiving major awards, including the Grand Prix du concours Henri Dutilleux in 2012 for his composition Night Division.

 He settled in Strasbourg in 2014.
 Starting in 2015, he embarked upon an ambitious project of making commercial recordings of all of his works.
-So far, 3 portrait CDs have been issued along with many individual works on various labels.
+So far, 4 portrait CDs have been issued along with many individual works on various labels.
 In 2018, he was named a member of the music council of the Fondation Prince Pierre de Monaco.
 In 2024, he became a French citizen.

+Andreyev composed the score to Ryusuke Hamaguchi‘s feature All of a Sudden (2026 film).